FugitiveTheGame/Fugitive3dDeployment/README.md

 The settings at the root level here describe some details of your local workspace.

 * remoteusername - This is the user account on the droplet.
 Use the root default for now.
 * sshprivatekey - This is an absolute path to your ssh _private key file_ on your local filesystem.
 This is the private key corresponding with the public one you uploaded to DO already.
+It cannot be protected with a passphrase to be used with this script.
-* dockercontext - This is the absolute path to the Fugitive3D repository `extras/deploy/container` directory on your local filesystem.
+* f3d_repo_root - This is the absolute path to the Fugitive3D repository on your local filesystem.
 * zipfilename - This is just a temporary name so you can leave it default.
 This deploy script will create this file wherever it is run.
 The file can be safely deleted locally after you spin up a droplet.
+* godot_linux_server_url - This is a URL the droplet is going to download the linux godot server binary from.
+* godot_binary_path - This is the absolute path on your local filesystem to godot.
+Used for building on the CLI.

 **Environment Variables**